See our retirement products

 Balance Booster is a tax saving.
 If your client meets the eligibility requirements, we pass this tax saving on to them.

 When your client moves from a super/accumulation, or TTR Income account to a Choice Income account, their balance is transferred to a tax-free environment.
+Assets sold in the retirement phase are not taxed, so the amount set aside in their super or TTR Income account to cover a future capital gains tax liability can be passed to your client as a credit.

 Learn more about Balance BoosterMore for financial advisers